"Overload: A Tribute to Metallica" Album Review

 Rating: Below Average/For Completists Only

-Indie labels soon figured out that you didn't need a major label budget or a stable of big name contributors to cash in on the tribute-album trend—there were plenty of unknown bands who were willing to cut a quickie cover tune and earn a slot on a "real" album release.
-Dwell Records, a tiny Los Angeles-based label that dealt mainly in extreme black and death metal bands, ended up carving out quite a decent niche for themselves in the late '90s and early 2000s using that business model.
-Dwell released dozens of low-budget "tributes" to big-name hard rock and metal artists during this period, featuring mostly obscure, underground acts.
+Small indie labels soon figured out that you didn't need a major label budget or a stable of big name contributors to cash in on the tribute-album trend—there were plenty of unknown bands out there willing to cut a quickie cover tune to earn a slot on a "real" album release.
+Dwell Records, a tiny Los Angeles-based label that dealt mainly in extreme black and death metal bands, ended up carving out a decent niche for themselves in the late '90s and early 2000s using that business model.
+Dwell released dozens of low-budget "tributes" to big-name hard rock and metal artists during this period, featuring mostly obscure, unsigned, underground acts.
 It was a win-win for the bands and the label: the discs were cheap to produce, sold reasonably well to curiosity-seeking fans of the artist(s) being "tributed," and the bands who took part got some minor mainstream exposure.

 I'm not much of an extreme-metal guy, but when I found Dwell's Overload: A Tribute to Metallica in the bargain-CD bin at my local music store recently (for a mere fifty cents!), I couldn't resist picking it up.
 There was no way I could possibly pass up such a classy album cover!